hyunghunny/DIoTY/README.md

 Do Internet of Things Yourself!

-This project intended to exercise the practice for whom try to make a smart thing by himself (or herself.)
+This project intended to exercise the practice for whom try to make a connected thing by himself (or herself.)

 The deliverables may contain the following:
 - Arduino project for a thermometer
 - A few open APIs on Node.js
 - A HTML5 web app to show the temperatures
-- Enhanced duino module of Node.js for future use.
+- Enhanced duino module of Node.js to program arduino without arduino IDE.

 Followings are the prerequistes:

 - sparkfun Arduino starter kit for redboard (https://www.sparkfun.com/products/12789)
 - Node.js
-- MySQL (it will be replaced to MongoDB soon)
+- MongoDB
 - How to design or invoke RESTful Web APIs
 - HTML5 basic